-Awarded in partnership with TEF Gold Standard Institute, the University of Creative Arts, this foundation course is designed to prepare students for undergraduate study.
+Awarded in association with TEF Gold Standard Institute, the University of Creative Arts, this foundation course is designed to prepare students for undergraduate study.
 The Foundation in Design and Creative Business course is divided into three stages and is designed to equip students with key industry knowledge and creative business skills.
 Taught by a team of expert practitioners, you’ll cover the key areas of creative business, marketing, fashion, art and design as well as having the opportunity to develop your own creative portfolio of work.

 You’ll engage in a series of independent and group projects

 The course is taught via a series of group and independent work projects whilst developing key study skills needed for progression onto an undergraduate degree.
 After exploring the range of pathways within creative business, we will support you in choosing which area you’d like to specialise in at an undergraduate level.